Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 ```

 <!-- ------------------------ -->

-## Kick Off Tasks by Inserting Into Raw Table
+## Create File with Copy and Apply Client Side Encryption
-Duration: 6
+Duration: 10

 In the real world, your import methods for data would likely involve sophisticated ELT/ETL routines like [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html).
 For the purposes of this lab we will use Snowflake's built in [`COPY`](https://docs.snowflake.com/en/sql-reference/sql/copy-into-table.html) capabilities.
 If you did not create the resources in the *Elevated Rights and CSP Resources* section, then an alternative will be provided in the penultimate step.